3 dead, at least 11 injured in car crash at auto auction in Massachusetts

 “I heard a screeching of tires, and, I believe, a Jeep Cherokee went flying by me.
 In avoiding the cars, whoever was driving this vehicle hit several people,” said Woody Tuttle, an auto auction employee who witnessed the crash, according to WCVB.

-The State Police said in a news release that they believe the incident was an accident.
+The State Police said in a news release that authorities believe the incident was an accident.

 "At this point, there is no evidence or information to suggest the incident was caused by an intentional or terrorist act.
 All evidence and information at this time suggest an accidental cause," the release stated.